IuriiStavnichuk/angularjs-countries-select/README.md

      angular.module('MainWebApp', [ 'ngResource','countriesSelect'])

 ### How to use
-A donut chart is called using this syntax :
+The countries select is called using this syntax :

 ```html
 <countries-select class="countries-list" array-countries-list = "arrayCountriesList"></countries-select>
 ```

-The pie chart directive attribute : `array-countries-list`.
+The countries select directive attribute : `array-countries-list`.

 #### array-countries-list